elide-dev/elide/packages/embedded/module.md

 ## Usage

-Embedded Elide dispatch is meant to be impleemented from within a [GraalVM](https://www.graalvm.org/) native image.
+Embedded Elide dispatch is meant to be implemented from within a [GraalVM](https://www.graalvm.org/) native image.
 The interface accepts native structures for request dispatch, and handles routing, marshaling, and error handling.

 ## Installation